 16. Hvitserkur Rock

 Hvitserkur stands by itself just outside the Hunafjordur fjord in Northwest Iceland.
-It's only a slight detour from the main Ring Road of Iceland, in between the villages of Reykir and Blonduos.
+It's only a slight detour from the main Ring Road between the villages of Reykir and Blonduos.

 15. Fjadrargljufur Canyon

-Another stunning South Iceland hidden gem not far from Ring Road is Fjadrargljufur.
+Another stunning South Iceland hidden gem near Ring Road is Fjadrargljufur Canyon.
 Some tourists refer to it as "Sweet Ass Mossy Canyon," which is a pretty accurate description.

-However, it's now more known for its appearance in the hit HBO show, "Game of Thrones."
-We can't guarantee dragons if you stop by for a visit, though.
+However, it's now more known for its appearance in the hit HBO show, "Game of Thrones" and the Justin Bieber music video for "I'll Show You."
+We can't guarantee dragons if you stop by for a visit, but it's a fun activity to visit "Game of Thrones" filming locations.

 The direct translation of Fjadrargljufur is "Feather River Canyon," and it's one of Iceland's most picturesque canyons.
 Take your time hiking up and enjoying the stunning scenery, but make sure you stick to the path.
 It's equally stunning during wintertime.